jay-kav/Trip-Planner/user_manual/user_manual.md

 - If you wish to leave the trip without deleting it.
 - Or tired of having the responsibility of organizing the trip.
 - By pressing the shield icon next to a specific member.
-- It will dispay a confirmation box, if click.
+- It will dispay a confirmation box, if clicked.
 - You will pass on the ownership to them.
 - Note: Doing this will remove all control of the trip from your account.
 - You will no longer be able to create or delete anything from the trip.

 ### 5.3 View Website

-Given a place to go and you want to check the website:
+Explore a recommended activity's website:

 <div style="display: flex; align-items: center;">
   <img src="/user_manual/Images/View_Website.png" alt="View Website" width="450" style="margin-right: 20px;"/>
 </div>

-- If a recommened activity has a website.
 - You can find the button "Website" below the activites name.
 - Clicking this will transport you to the businesses personal page
 - Note: If you can't see the button then the activity doesn't have an associated website

 ### 5.4 View Location

-Don't know where your next activity is:
+Navigate to your next activity:

 <div style="display: flex; align-items: center;">
   <img src="/user_manual/Images/View_Location.png" alt="View Location" width="450" style="margin-right: 20px;"/>
 </div>

-- Below the name of your activity you will find a "Location" button
-- Clicking this will bring you to google maps
+- Click "Location" below the activity's name.
-- The locations detail will be filled out for you.
+- Google Maps will guide you.
-- From there you can navigate to your next location.

 ### 5.5 Logging Out

-Finished up for the day:
+Complete your session securely:

 ![Logout](/user_manual/Images/logout.png)